Double Machine Learning for Time Series: Introduction

 \section{Introduction}

 The recently developed Double/Debiased Machine Learning (DML) estimator (\citealp{Chernozhukov2018}) provides a valid alternative to standard causal inference methods for microeconomic data (\citealp{ahrens2025introduction}).
-Building on \citet{robinson1988root}'s partially linear regression (PLR) model, it identifies a low-dimensional causal parameter while controlling for potentially high-dimensional, nonlinear confounders.
-These nuisance functions, though not of direct interest, must be accurately approximated using modern Machine Learning (ML) methods to ensure valid inference.
-DML aims to reduce the target parameter estimate's sensitivity to approximation error in these functions.
+Building on \citet{robinson1988root}'s partially linear regression (PLR) model, it identifies a low-dimensional causal parameter while controlling for potentially high-dimensional confounders.
+These nuisance functions, though not of direct interest, must be accurately approximated to ensure valid inference, typically through regularization-based estimation in high-dimensional settings.
+DML reduces the sensitivity of the target parameter estimate to errors in this nuisance approximation.
 Robustness is achieved through Neyman orthogonalization, which removes regularization bias, and randomized cross-fitting (CF), which alternately assigns folds as training and test samples, mitigating overfitting and improving efficiency in i.i.d. settings.

 This paper examines the applicability of DML to macroeconomic time series, which are typically short, strongly dependent, and highly endogenous.
 Such features can create high-dimensional settings where the parameter space may exceed the sample size.
-Standard DML, designed for independent observations, cannot yield valid inference in this context, as randomized cross-fitting would violate the series's sequential structure.
+Standard DML, designed for independent observations, cannot yield valid inference in this context, as randomized CF would violate the series's sequential structure.

 By modifying specific features of DML, we establish its validity for time-dependent data.
-The adapted estimator has two key components.
-First, a novel Reverse Cross-Fitting (RCF) procedure leverages the time-reversibility of stationary Gaussian processes to improve sample usage and enhance efficiency in realistic time-dependent samples.
-Second, we introduce a fold-specific, stability-based calibration for nuisance learners, replacing standard predictive tuning.
-This criterion identifies a “Goldilocks zone” of tuning parameters in which the fold-specific RMSE varies minimally.
-Consistent with Neyman orthogonality, estimates within this stability region achieve minimal bias, a property that may fail when using predictive metrics in high-dimensional control settings (\citealp{mcgrath2025optimal}).
+The adapted estimator has two components.
+First, a novel Reverse Cross-Fitting (RCF) procedure uses time reversibility of stationary Gaussian processes to license the use of time-reversed auxiliary blocks, and avoids the buffer regions of neighbor-deletion designs to improve sample usage in realistic time series settings.
+Second, we introduce a fold-specific, stability-based calibration for nuisance estimators that replaces standard predictive tuning.
+The criterion targets a “Goldilocks zone” of tuning parameters with locally stable fold-specific RMSE and, consistent with Neyman orthogonality, lower small-sample bias in high-dimensional settings (\citealp{mcgrath2025optimal}).